Cyclophosphamide, Fludarabine, Tumor Infiltrating Lymphocytes, and Aldesleukin in Treating Patients with Metastatic Uveal Melanoma

 II.
 To characterize the safety profile of this therapy in patients with metastatic uveal melanoma.

-Participants receive cyclophosphamide intravenously (IV) over 1 hour on days -7 and -6, fludarabine IV over 30 minutes on days -5 to -1, TIL IV over 20-30 minutes on day 0, and aldesleukin IV over 15 minutes every 8 hours for up to 6 doses on day 0 in the absence of disease progression or unaccepted toxicity.
-Participants who have stable disease, a partial response to treatment, or recur after initially responding to treatment may receive a second course.
+Patients receive cyclophosphamide intravenously (IV) over 1 hour on days -7 and -6, fludarabine IV over 30 minutes on days -5 to -1, TIL IV over 20-30 minutes on day 0, and aldesleukin IV over 15 minutes every 8 hours for up to 6 doses on day 0 in the absence of disease progression or unaccepted toxicity.
+Patients who have stable disease, a partial response to treatment, or recur after initially responding to treatment may receive a second cycle.

-After completion of study treatment, participants are followed up at 6 and 12 weeks, every 3 months for 9 months, and then every 6 months for 1 year.
+After completion of study treatment, patients are followed up at 6 and 12 weeks, every 3 months for 9 months, and then every 6 months for 1 year.

 University of Pittsburgh Cancer Institute (UPCI)